Student Accessibility Services Current Office Hours:

 - Understand your disability.
 Think about the ways your disability may have impacted you when you were in high school or when you may have gone to a post-secondary school in the past.
 What was challenging for you?
 Having awareness of yourself in this way, will be very valuable in the accommodation planning process.

 - What has been helpful to you in the past?
 Did you receive supports in the past?
 Accommodations may look a little different in college than they did in high school, but any information you can provide about supports that worked well for you, will be useful for your accessibility specialist.

 Academic Accommodation Policy

-Red River College is committed to reasonable accommodation of the needs of persons with documented disabilities by providing services while maintaining a commitment to appropriate academic standards.
+Red River College Polytechnic is committed to providing reasonable accommodations to persons with documented disabilities while maintaining a commitment to appropriate academic standards.